 Brenda brings a unique and 3-dimensional approach to industry engagement.
 Her diverse experience includes leading the innovative AVMA’s Partners for Healthy Pets initiative, directing DVM360’s publication and conference marketing to record sales, building a connections-centric community as co-founder of The Bridge Club and The Bridge Club Pets, and guiding strategy and creative for some of animal health’s most successful brands via her advertising agency roles.

-As S&A’s Chief Strategy Officer, Brenda heads business strategy for the Agency, guides brand and creative strategy for Agency clients, and leads the Agency’s account service, content, and creative teams.
+As S&A’s Co-Chief Executive Officer, Brenda heads business strategy for the Agency, guides brand and creative strategy for Agency clients, and leads the Agency’s account service, content, and creative teams.

 Steve Dale, CABC – Director at Large